ufal/npfl114/exam/questions.md

     on the output layer).
   - Gradient clipping (and the difference between clipping individual gradient elements or the gradient as a whole).

+####Questions@: ,Lecture 4 Questions

+- **Convolution**
+  Write down equations of how convolution of a given image is computed.
+Assume the input is an image $I$ of size $H \times W$ with $C$ channels, the kernel $K$ has size $N \times M$, the stride is $T \times S$, the operation performed is in fact cross-correlation (as usual in convolutional neural networks) and that $O$ output channels are computed.
+Explain both
+  $\textit{SAME}$ and $\textit{VALID}$ padding schemes and write down output size of the operation for both these padding schemes.

+- **Batch Normalization**
+  Describe the batch normalization method and explain how it is used during training and during inference.
+Explicitly write over what is being normalized in case of fully connected layers, and in case of convolutional layers.
+Compare batch normalization to layer normalization.

+####Questions@: ,Lecture 5 Questions

+- **VGG and ResNet**
+  Describe overall architecture of VGG and ResNet (you do not need to remember exact number of layers/filters, but you should know when a BatchNorm is executed, when ReLU, and how residual connections work when the number of channels increases).
+Then describe two ResNet extensions (WideNet, DenseNet, PyramidNet, ResNeXt).

+- **CNN Regularization, SE, MBConv**
+  Describe CNN regularization methods (networks with stochastic depth, Cutout, DropBlock).
+Then show a Squeeze and excitation block for a ResNet and finally sketch mobile inverted bottleneck with separable convolutions.

+- **Transposed Convolution**
+  Write down equations of how convolution of a given image is computed.
+Assume the input is an image $I$ of size $H \times W$ with $C$ channels, the kernel $K$ has size $N \times M$, the stride is $S$, the operation performed is in fact cross-correlation (as usual in convolutional neural networks) and that $O$ output channels are computed.
+Then write down the equation of transposed convolution (or equivalently backpropagation through a convolution to its inputs).

+####Questions@: ,Lecture 6 Questions

+- **Two-stage Object Detection**
+  Define object detection task and describe Fast-RCNN and Faster-RCNN architectures.
+Notably, show what the overall architectures of the networks are, explain the RoI-pooling, show how the network parametrizes bounding boxes, how do the losses looks like, how are RoI chosen during training, how the objects are predicted, and what region proposal network does.

+- **Image Segmentation**
+  Define object detection and image segmentation tasks, and sketch a Faster-RCNN and Mask-RCNN architectures.
+Notably, show what the overall architecture of the networks is, explain the RoI-pooling and RoI-align layer, show how the network parametrizes bounding boxes, how do the losses looks like, how are RoI chosen during training and how the objects are predicted.

+- **Single-stage Object Detection**
+  Define object detection task and describe single-stage detector architecture.
+  Namely, show feature pyramid network, define focal loss and sketch RetinaNet – the overall architecture including the convolutional classification and bounding box prediction heads, overall loss, how the gold labels are generated, and how the objects are predicted.

+####Questions@: ,Lecture 7 Questions

+- **LSTM**
+  Write down how the Long Short-Term Memory cell operates.

+- **GRU and Highway Networks**
+  Show a basic RNN cell (using just one hidden layer) and then write down how it is extended using gating into the Gated Recurrent Unit.
+  Finally, describe highway networks and compare them to RNN.

+####Questions@: ,Lecture 8 Questions

+- **Character-level word embeddings**
+  Describe why are character-level word embeddings useful.
+Then describe the two following methods:
+  - RNN: using bidirectional recurrent neural networks
+  - CNN: describe how convolutional networks (CNNs) can be used to compute character-level word embeddings.
+Write down the exact equation computing the embedding, assuming that the input word consists of characters
+    $\{x_1, \ldots, x_N\}$ represented by embeddings $\{e_1, \ldots, e_N\}$ for
+    $e_i \in \mathbb R^D$, and we use $F$ filters of widths $w_1, \ldots, w_F$.
+    Also explicitly count the number of parameters.

+- **Sequence classification and CRF**
+  Describe how RNNs, bidirectional RNNs and multi-layer RNNs can be used to classify every element of a given sequence (i.e., what the architecture of a tagger might be; include also residual connections and suitable places for dropout layers).
+Then, explain how a CRF layer works, define score computation for a given sequence of inputs and sequence of labels, describe the loss computation during training, and sketch the inference algorithm.

+- **CTC Loss**
+  Describe CTC loss and the whole settings which can be solved utilizing CTC loss.
+Then show how CTC loss can be computed.
+Finally, describe greedy and beam search CTC decoding.

+####Questions@: ,Lecture 9 Questions

+- **Word2vec and Hierarchical and Negative Sampling**
+  Explain how can word embeddings be precomputed using the CBOW and Skip-gram models.
+First start with the variants where full softmax is performed, and then describe how hierarchical softmax and negative sampling is used to speedup training of word embeddings.

+- **Neural Machine Translation and Attention**
+  Draw/write how an encoder-decoder architecture is used for machine translation, both during training and during inference.
+Then describe the architecture of an attention module.

+- **Neural Machine Translation and Subwords**
+  Draw/write how an encoder-decoder architecture is used for machine translation, both during training and during inference (without attention).
+Furthermore, elaborate on how subword units are used to reduce out-of-vocabulary problem and sketch BPE algorithm and WordPieces algorithm for constructing fixed number of subword units.

+####Questions@: ,Lecture 10 Questions

+- **Variational Autoencoders**
+  Describe deep generative modelling using variational autoencoders – show VAE architecture, devise training algorithm, write training loss, and propose sampling procedure.

+- **Generative Adversarial Networks**
+  Describe deep generative modelling using generative adversarial networks -- show GAN architecture and describe training procedure and training loss.
+Mention also CGAN (conditional GAN) and sketch generator and discriminator architecture in a DCGAN.

+####Questions@: ,Lecture 11 Questions

+- **Reinforcement learning**
+  Describe the general reinforcement learning settings and formulate the Monte Carlo algorithm.
+Then, formulate and prove the policy gradient theorem and write down the REINFORCE algorithm.

+- **Reinforcement learning**
+  Describe the general reinforcement learning settings, formulate the policy gradient theorem and write down the REINFORCE algorithm.
+  Then explain what is the baseline, show policy gradient theorem with the baseline (including the proof of why the baseline can be included), and write down the REINFORCE with baseline algorithm.